personofnorank/truemindconsulting/content/posts/embracing-wicked-problems.md

 The first trap is [Jevons’s paradox](https://en.wikipedia.org/wiki/Jevons_paradox): making use of a resource more efficient increases rather than decreases the amount used (at least in a system where there are intrinsic drivers for growth such as increasing profit and GDP).

 ![image](/uploads/wicked-2.png#layoutTextWidth)
-Increase in use of renewables has not led to a decrease in use of fossil fuels
+<figcaption>Increase in use of renewables has not led to a decrease in use of fossil fuels</figcaption>